nebulab/create-hydrogen/README.md

 ## Overview

 This is a template for [Hydrogen](https://shopify.dev/custom-storefronts/hydrogen), a React framework and SDK that you can use to build fast and dynamic Shopify custom storefronts.
-To be more specific, it uses the [Demo Store](https://shopify.dev/custom-storefronts/hydrogen/templates#demo-store-template) template with [Typescript](https://www.typescriptlang.org/).
+To be more specific, it uses the [Demo Store](https://shopify.dev/custom-storefronts/hydrogen/templates#demo-store-template) template.

 ## What's included in this template